 The highest trade deficit as a percentage of GDP was Pakistan’s, -5.8% of GDP which further deteriorated to -10.2% of GDP in 2019.
 This also indicates that the economies of all three countries are highly dependent on imports, which affects the export-led growth of the economy.

 Pakistan has reduced the number from -6% in 2017 to -4.8% in 2018, to -1.5% in 2019 of GDP as a result of a drastic reduction in imports and various government measures.
 India has significantly improved from -2.8% of GDP in 2010 to 0.329% of GDP in 2019; India’s current account position has remained mostly in a deficit, but in the last year, it has even turned positive.

 The current account of Bangladesh has remained positive, except for 2011, and the last 3 years, in which it was in a deficit.
 Concluding, the current account balance position of India is comparatively better than that of Bangladesh and Pakistan.
 India’s stable balance of payments is mainly due to India’s lower trade deficits and decrease in imports, whereas Pakistan’s deficit has decreased because of increased remittances from expatriates.

 Foreign Direct Investment and Remittances

 The foreign remittances received from expatriate workers, mainly living in the Middle East, have remained a source of overcoming the balance of payment deficit and trade deficit.
-In case of Pakistan, the remittances accounted for 5% of GDP in 2010, and increased to 7.9% in 2019.
-During this same period, India’s remittances of foreign workers went from 3.2% of GDP in 2010 to 2.9% in 2019.
-However, Bangladesh’s remittances of GDP has had a sharp decrease from 9% in 2010 to 6.06% in 2019.
+In the case of Pakistan, remittances accounted for 5% of GDP in 2010 and increased to 7.9% in 2019.
+During this same period, India’s remittances from foreign workers went from 3.2% of GDP in 2010 to 2.9% in 2019.
+However, Bangladesh’s remittances of GDP have had a sharp decrease from 9% in 2010 to 6.06% in 2019.

 Tax revenue as % of GDP